-When I first trained as an Executive Coach back in 2011, I had already been working with people in one form or another for about 15 years.
-My assumption was that coaching was just another form of training.
+When I first trained as an Executive Coach back in 2013, I had already been working with people in one form or since 1995.
+I assumed that coaching was just another form of training.

 What happened in those initial 12 months dramatically changed my whole approach to how I work with people.